 The Redcoats’ defeat at Kings Mountain was, arguably, a significant turning point in the Revolutionary War.
 Our ancestor, Col. Gillespie, went on to fight with Gen. Francis Marion (the Swamp Fox), providing his own mount and arms.
 He then served under George Washington at Yorktown, until Cornwallis and his British army surrendered in October of 1781.

-Sidebar: Col. Gillespie’s great grandson, Gen. George Lewis Gillespie of Kingsport, Tennessee, graduated second in his Class of 1862 at West Point and received the Medal of Honor for valorous actions during the War Between the States.
+Sidebar: Col. Gillespie’s great grandson, Gen. George Lewis Gillespie of Kingsport, Tennessee, graduated second in his 1862 Class at West Point and received the Medal of Honor for his actions at the Battle of Cold Harbor during the War Between the States.
 He later redesigned the modern Medal of Honor (its current form), which was first awarded for actions around Chattanooga, Tennessee, in 1862.
 As was the case with several of our kinfolk in East Tennessee, brothers fought brothers over divided loyalties.
 Gen. Gillespie’s brother, John, fought with the 43rd Tennessee Infantry in 1863.
 His wife provides our family lineage to Sam Houston, Governor of Tennessee before leading battles in Texas where he would become the first president of the Texas Republic in 1841 and then governor of the State of Texas in 1859.

-These Patriots are much more than our family ancestors — their legacy belongs to all Patriot defenders of Liberty today!
-They are the founding spirit for The Patriot Post, extending Liberty to the next generation from our home in the foothills of the Great State of Tennessee.
+But, these Patriots represent much more than our family line — their legacy is just a small part of our shared national heritage and belongs to all Patriot defenders of Liberty today!
+They are the founding spirit for The Patriot Post, extending the endowment of American Liberty to the next generation from our editorial offices in the foothills of the Great State of Tennessee.

 This Veterans Day, join us as we honor generations of Soldiers, Sailors, Airmen, Marines and Coastguardsmen who have carried forward the banner of Liberty since the first shots at Lexington and Concord.